bmj-school/udacity_blockchain/PROJECT7_flight_surety/README.md

 - `FlightData` for the flights and passengers

 The testing suite reflects this, with unit testing on each contract seperated.
+- `test\application.js` Integration test, representing the DAPP
+    - `test\airlines.js` Unit test, for airline data
+    - `test\flights.js` Unit test, for passengers and flights

+The upgradeability is enforced through the interface contracts found in `FlightSuretyApp.sol`.

 ## Governance
     /* AIRLINES